mpopova/BMI-manager/README.md

 5.run:
 server

-6.Now, you can access the application-а here ->  http://localhost:8080/ .
+6.Now, you can access the application here ->  http://localhost:8080/ .

 Licence: